Quandela/Perceval/docs/source/backends.rst

     The Glynn implementation is run on a single thread.
     What is interesting to note is that all implementations have convergence to the theoretical performance but the factor between optimised and less optimised implementation still makes a perceptible time difference for the end-user.

+NaiveApprox
+^^^^^^^^^^^

+This backend does the same computations that Naive, but uses Gurvits approximation to compute the permanent.
+Aside of usual probability() and prob_amplitude() methods, it offers a 99% confidence interval on the probability, or an 99% sure error bound on the amplitude.
+A better accuracy can be obtained with a higher terms count.
+The default 10'000 value leads to a relative error less than 1%.

 MPS
 ^^^